eye-division/adventure-places/_projects/_defaults.md

     mime_type: "image/jpeg"
 _comments:
   title: Page title
-  permalink: Be careful editing this
+  permalink: This is the web address of the page - just letters and hyphens please
   project_date: Date project started (shown as Month Year)
   project_to_date: Project end date (shown as Month Year)
   display_image: Show the featured image at the top of the page
+  archive: Hide from the main project listing page
   main_image_path: Image used to represent your page
   order_number: How projects are ordered
-  images: Add and edit images here
+  images: Add and edit a gallery of images here
   description_markdown: Short text used on summary page
 ---